 The first payment will be taken the day you enter into an installment plan.
 The payment method provided for the first payment will be used for all remaining payments unless updated through the customer portal or by phone at (225) 925-6146 (option 3).

-After the first payment, the next payment will be drafted on the 10th of the following month, unless 30 days from the first payment has not passed.
-If 30 days has not passed then it will not be drafted until the following month.
-Example: A plan is entered on 06/04/17.
-The next payment will be drafted on 07/10/17.
-Or, a plan is entered on 06/15/17.
-The next payment will be drafted on 08/10/17
+After the first payment, the next payment will be drafted on the 10th of the following month, unless 30 days from the first payment have not passed.
+If 30 days have not passed then it will not be drafted until the following month.

 Payments are based on the amount owed: